10.7 QSEN: Advocating for Patient Safety and Quality Care in Nursing Education

 Informatics

 The Informatics QSEN competency focuses on using information and technology to communicate, manage knowledge, mitigate error, and support decision-making.[14]
 Health care is filled with various technologies used to promote a safe care environment, such as electronic medical records (EMRs), bedside medication administration devices, smart IV pumps, and medication distribution systems.
-These technologies provide safeguards and reminders to help prevent client harm, but the nurse must be knowledgeable in using technology, as well as understand how information obtained from technologies is used to improve client patient outcomes.
+These technologies provide safeguards and reminders to help prevent client harm, but the nurse must be knowledgeable in using technology, as well as understand how information obtained from technologies is used to improve client outcomes.
 As information related to technology continues to evolve, it is the responsibility of every nurse to participate in continued professional development related to informatics.

 1. “QSEN Competencies.png” by Chippewa Valley Technical College is licensed under CC BY 4.0